casact/chainladder-python/docs/contributing.rst

 ``chainladder-python`` welcomes volunteers for all aspects of the project.
-Whether you’re new to actuarial reserving, new to python, or both, feedback, questions, suggestions and, of course, contributions as all welcome.
+Whether you’re new to actuarial reserving, new to python, or both, feedback, questions, suggestions and, of course, contributions are all welcomed.

 How do I Contribute?
 ~~~~~~~~~~~~~~~~~~~~